-The purpose of this interactive display is to educate museum visitors about the progress in human rights.
-It is specifically targeted towards school children, to encourage them to take human rights personally and inspire them to become a positive part of history moving forward.
+This display is specifically targets school children, to educate them about the progress in human rights, encourage them to take human rights personally, and inspire them to become a positive part of history moving forward.

 Visitors touch the screen to start the experience.
-The film contains short narratives covering human rights in the 40s, 50s, and 60s.
-At the end of the video, the text "Reach out to this moment in history" appears.
-Once visitors touch the hand of the character, the story concludes and asks, "What history will you make?".
+The film plays, containing short narratives covering human rights in the 20s, 40s, and 60s.
+At the end of the video, the text “Reach out to this moment in history” appears.
+Once visitors touch the hand of the character, the story concludes and asks, “What history will you make?”.